-The journalist obviously could not have been aware of the importance of Borel's reflections on statistics and randomness though they were probably constantly on Borel's mind.
-When two years later Painlev\'e became Prime minister ({\it Pr\'esident du Conseil} - President of the council, during the 3rd Republic) and Borel was promoted as head of Cabinet, he assigned himself a major task : to rationally organize the statistical data mining devoted to help the Prime Minister in his decisions.
-In fact, Borel had not enough time for that purpose.
-Three months after his arrival as Prime Minister, Painlev\'e's government was toppled in November 1917 as a consequence of the Italian disaster of Caporetto (see \cite{MazliakTazzioli2009} for details), and Borel returned to his experiments on sound ranging on the front.
-However, this experience made a profound impression on him and just after the war, he wrote a text, published in the Journal of Paris Statistical Society in January 1920 \cite{Borel1920}, and entitled {\it the Statistics and the Organization of the Presidence of the Council}.
+The journalist obviously could not have been aware of the importance of Borel's reflections on statistics and randomness though they were probably constantly on Borel's mind. {\red The same year Borel was chosen to be a member of the SSP board.
+His new function as head of the {\it Direction des Inventions} was probably the main reason for this choice, but Borel's interest in statistics was certainly taken into consideration.} When, two years later, Painlev\'e became Prime Minister ({\it Pr\'esident du Conseil} - President of the council, during the 3rd Republic) and Borel was promoted as head of Cabinet, he assigned himself a major task : to organize rationally the statistical data mining devoted to helping the Prime Minister in his decisions.
+In fact, Borel did not have enough time for that.
+Three months after his arrival as Prime Minister, in November 1917, Painlev\'e's government was toppled as a consequence of the Italian disaster of Caporetto (see \cite{MazliakTazzioli2009} for details), and Borel returned to his experiments on sound ranging on the front.
+However, this experience made a profound impression on him and just after the war, he wrote a text, published in the Journal of Paris Statistical Society in January 1920, entitled {\it Statistics and the Organization of the Presidency of the Council}(\cite{Borel1920}).
 In this text, Borel wrote the following lines directly inspired from his observations when working with Painlev\'e.